By Heather Dessinger of Mommypotamus

 No wait, there is something I forgot to tell you.
 This is really important so I hope you’re scrunched up to your screen nice and close.
 Ready?
 Okay!
 Folks, this stuff WORKS.
 When you start noticing children in grocery carts and little old ladies hovering in your vicinity, you don’t need to go check your makeup in the mirror.
 They just want to see you smile again.
 Okay?
 As someone who used to pop in whitening trays every day I was skeptical, but give this stuff a week or two and you’ll be amazed.
 Okay, moving on!

-There is no “right” way to whiten teeth with activated charcoal.
+There is no “right” way to whiten teeth naturally with activated charcoal.
 Koreans put it in their toothpaste, Crunchy Betty swishes with it, and some people simply brush it on straight.
 Personally, I prefer the following method:

 - Open a capsule of activated charcoal (about 1/8 teaspoon) and pour about half into a cup.